FredMarquer/AdventOfCode2022/README.md

 # Advent of Code 2022

-My solutions in C++ to the Advent of Code 2022 (https://adventofcode.com/).
+My (slightly over-engineered) solutions in C++ to the Advent of Code 2022 (https://adventofcode.com/).